Summary

 But for readers looking for dramatic upside potential when a Fed pivot is real, rather than just in prospect, this is an entry point that should be considered.
 It is a huge opportunity, albeit one with risks and uncertainties mainly related to the market rather to any questions about the likely trajectory of the company’s operational performance.
 SentinelOne’s growth is probably greater than that of any other company I currently evaluate and that is not likely to change in the foreseeable future because of the causes for the company’s success.
 Growth is not much in fashion these days with investors, and profitless growth is even more disdained.
 At some point, growth will become more important for investors than is currently the case, and SentinelOne is making strides of some magnitude on its path to profitability.

-Crowdstrike (CRWD) and SentinelOne are essentially the two, and the only two independent horses in the race for dominance in providing modern and effective end-point cyber-security solutions.
+CrowdStrike (CRWD) and SentinelOne are essentially the two, and the only two independent horses in the race for dominance in providing modern and effective end-point cyber-security solutions.
 There are many, many other offerings in the endpoint security space-of course including Microsoft (MSFT), which I touched on in my recent article is a significant competitor, so too is Symantec/Broadcom (AVGO.
-The last thing I want to do is try to call a winner in the competition between Crowdstrike and SentinelOne.
-I own, and have owned Crowdstrike shares for a very long time now.
+The last thing I want to do is try to call a winner in the competition between CrowdStrike and SentinelOne.
+I own, and have owned CrowdStrike shares for a very long time now.
 It’s been a pioneer in the EDR space, and its CEO, George Kurtz, is an industry visionary and has led a highly efficient company which has executed superbly.

 The endpoint security market itself, while large is not the highest growth market in cybersecurity.
 The latest study published consistent with many other studies, suggests a CAGR of about 8%+ with a terminal value of $28 billion for endpoint security.
-But both SentinelOne and Crowdstrike have product sets that extend beyond the borders of endpoint security.
+But both SentinelOne and CrowdStrike have product sets that extend beyond the borders of endpoint security.
 That said, the real reason both companies are growing so rapidly is that of industry disruption.
 The use of AI as a technology has dramatically changed how software companies provide endpoint security compared to legacy offerings from Symantec/Broadcom (AVGO) and many others.
 Over time, the use of AI powered solutions will essentially replace all of the legacy solutions out there.
 The new technology is far more effective at securing devices than what it is replacing which is why uptake has been so rapid and that is likely to remain the case for the foreseeable future.

 SentinelOne is the upstart (no pun intended) in the race which has emerged to rapidly become a major competitor in the race to replace legacy endpoint security solutions.
 The company’s co-founder and CEO, Tomer Weingarten, is also an industry visionary, with strong opinions (he criticized Microsoft’s cyber-security offering quite directly last summer).
 I have linked here to an analysis of the differences between both sets of offerings.

-One industry testing entity, MITRE Engenuity ATT&CK Evaluations has rated SentinelOne very highly indeed, and its report says it outperforms Crowdstrike.
-But Crowdstrike gets a high score as well with 100% prevention on the test.
+One industry testing entity, MITRE Engenuity ATT&CK Evaluations has rated SentinelOne very highly indeed, and its report says it outperforms CrowdStrike.
+But CrowdStrike gets a high score as well with 100% prevention on the test.
 The MITRE conclusions have been consistent for several years now.
 Obviously they have been well publicized.
-They probably are a factor in the success SentinelOne has enjoyed but have seemingly not impacted the success of Crowdstrike either.
+They probably are a factor in the success SentinelOne has enjoyed but have seemingly not impacted the success of CrowdStrike either.

 In the last year or so, identity management has been one of the features that users want built into their endpoint security solutions.
-Crowdstrike was first to market with that capability and it is an extremely rapidly growing component of their business.
+CrowdStrike was first to market with that capability and it is an extremely rapidly growing component of their business.
 SentinelOne bought Attivo in May which is provides the same functionality.
 Attivo didn’t figure into Sentinel’s performance in the quarter in which it was acquired: it is more likely to be part of an upside that is to be reported.

 According to the several third party analysis I have read, both companies offer users advanced capabilities that really represent a next generation in endpoint security.
-It may be that SentinelOne’s machine learning algorithms are more “modern” and marginally more accurate than those offered by Crowdstrike.
+It may be that SentinelOne’s machine learning algorithms are more “modern” and marginally more accurate than those offered by CrowdStrike.
 On the other hand, both companies have been competing in the market for years.
 No doubt, in the macho environment that abounds within IT software companies, the rivalry has taken on a life of its own, with vignettes about competitive battles lost and won common currency in the industry.
 As an investor/analyst, I don’t think all of these conversations mean much.
 I have linked here to an analysis that compares the two offerings.

-Larger users tend to go with Crowdstrike.
-Those interested in a platform extending beyond end point detection and remediation will also find Crowdstrike attractive.
+Larger users tend to go with CrowdStrike.
+Those interested in a platform extending beyond end point detection and remediation will also find CrowdStrike attractive.
 SentinelOne probably has noticeable advantages when it comes to ease of deployment and doesn’t require a professional expert to deploy, configure and maintain the solution.
 It relies less on human interventions and monitoring.
 It is hard to dismiss the MITRE study as not representative of the capabilities of both solutions.

 But none of these comments, except the last one is absolute.

-SentinelOne has plenty of major references these days, but the references provided are not of the same size as those that Crowdstrike can cite.
-SentinelOne’s new customer acquisition count of about 750 last quarter excluding Attivo is less than half of that of Crowdstrike but given the difference in scale between the two companies, obviously SentinelOne’s percentage growth in new customers is much higher.
+SentinelOne has plenty of major references these days, but the references provided are not of the same size as those that CrowdStrike can cite.
+SentinelOne’s new customer acquisition count of about 750 last quarter excluding Attivo is less than half of that of CrowdStrike but given the difference in scale between the two companies, obviously SentinelOne’s percentage growth in new customers is much higher.
 Like most IT companies of this size, S is focused on pivoting its sales effort to larger customers who can add meaningfully to ARR growth.
 Last quarter, while the sequential growth in total users was about 10%, the sequential growth in larger customers was actually greater than 40%.
 Selling these larger users is a crucial element in the company’s growth outlook.
 And the company’s net expansion rate reached 137%, up from 129% the prior quarter.

-When evaluating Crowdstrike vs. SentinelOne, there are a few elements to consider.
-Will SentinelOne achieve faster percentage growth than Crowdstrike?
+When evaluating CrowdStrike vs. SentinelOne, there are a few elements to consider.
+Will SentinelOne achieve faster percentage growth than CrowdStrike?
 That is almost certainly the case.
 It is a much smaller company, and its pivot to larger enterprise is in early innings.
 Its platform strategy is really nascent at this point.

-Does SentinelOne have better technology or something specific and unique that makes its solutions better than those offered by Crowdstrike.
+Does SentinelOne have better technology or something specific and unique that makes its solutions better than those offered by CrowdStrike.
 It probably does-but that begs the question as to how users select their EDR vendor.
 This is not a guide as to which end point security solution to buy.
 There are many analysis that contrast and compare the two offerings, and my comments are built around those analysis and anecdotal sources.
 End point security is really just one part, albeit a critical part, of a cyber-security posture for an enterprise.

 There is a bit of a game of leapfrog in considering endpoint protection with one vendor initiating a new service or capability and then seeing it mimicked by others in the market.
 There are certainly cases in which SentinelOne has a superior solution.
-Currently, SentinelOne has a native Linux solution; Crowdstrike does not.
-That was a factor in the third party analysis which suggested that Crowdstrike was most appropriate for Windows environments.
-And Crowdstrike is cloud only which can be an issue for some users.
-SentinelOne’s solutions are more noticeably automated than those of Crowdstrike, perhaps of importance in some buying decisions.
+Currently, SentinelOne has a native Linux solution; CrowdStrike does not.
+That was a factor in the third party analysis which suggested that CrowdStrike was most appropriate for Windows environments.
+And CrowdStrike is cloud only which can be an issue for some users.
+SentinelOne’s solutions are more noticeably automated than those of CrowdStrike, perhaps of importance in some buying decisions.

-Over time, the factors that currently disadvantage Crowdstrike are likely to be addressed, although perhaps some of the explosive growth of S has been enabled by its perceived and actual product advantages.
-I have linked here to SentinelOne’s comparison of itself to Crowdstrike.
-Of course it is a commercial and Crowdstrike has a similar comparison.
+Over time, the factors that currently disadvantage CrowdStrike are likely to be addressed, although perhaps some of the explosive growth of S has been enabled by its perceived and actual product advantages.
+I have linked here to SentinelOne’s comparison of itself to CrowdStrike.
+Of course it is a commercial and CrowdStrike has a similar comparison.
 But I present both of them in the interest of completeness.

-I think that expecting SentinelOne to dramatically impact the growth trajectory of Crowdstrike at this point is a bit of hyperbole but it will probably win a bit more than its share of competitive evaluations between the two companies.
-As mentioned, the companies have been competing for years at this point, and while SentinelOne has far greater percentage growth in revenues and in ARR, Crowdstrike’s strong operational performance and hyper growth has continued unabated.
-Both companies are and will remain leaders in the space; there will be potential customers with different threat surfaces who might choose one vendor or the other, while some enterprises looking toward vendor consolidation are likely to find Crowdstrike particularly attractive.
+I think that expecting SentinelOne to dramatically impact the growth trajectory of CrowdStrike at this point is a bit of hyperbole but it will probably win a bit more than its share of competitive evaluations between the two companies.
+As mentioned, the companies have been competing for years at this point, and while SentinelOne has far greater percentage growth in revenues and in ARR, CrowdStrike’s strong operational performance and hyper growth has continued unabated.
+Both companies are and will remain leaders in the space; there will be potential customers with different threat surfaces who might choose one vendor or the other, while some enterprises looking toward vendor consolidation are likely to find CrowdStrike particularly attractive.
 Over time, SentinelOne will evolve into a platform business, and will be able to capture some large, high profile enterprises.
 There is plenty of available market for both vendors to thrive.

 Which one will be the better investment?
 In investing, as in much else, one size does not fit all.
 I decided to rate SentinelOne shares as a buy for the purposes of this article.
 That does not mean that all readers/investors ought to go out and buy the shares expecting immediate positive alpha.
 And that would be the case even if I knew that the company’s earnings report coming next month would be an upside; I am just not sure if investors are willing, yet, to pay for the hyper growth this company is likely to deliver until it starts to show even more progress toward profitability and free cash flow generation than has been the case thus far.

 I think owning an entrant in this space, i.e. endpoint cyber security is a no brainer for growth investors.
 And, as mentioned earlier, there are really only two viable horses in this race.
-And if one has a long enough time horizon, my guess is that on a percentage basis, SentinelOne’s appreciation will be greater than that of Crowdstrike, although I expect the shares of both to perform well.
+And if one has a long enough time horizon, my guess is that on a percentage basis, SentinelOne’s appreciation will be greater than that of CrowdStrike, although I expect the shares of both to perform well.

 Currently, and for the foreseeable future, investors are valuing free cash flow generation significantly.
 In fact, they are valuing free cash flow generation more than growth for one of the few times I can recollect.
-And SentinelOne obviously is very far from achieving free cashflow generation, and Crowdstrike’s free cash margins have consistently been at elevated levels.
+And SentinelOne obviously is very far from achieving free cashflow generation, and CrowdStrike’s free cash margins have consistently been at elevated levels.
 My guess, is that over time, as SentinelOne pares its losses, its free cash flow generation will improve, perhaps in some dramatic fashion.
 In the meantime, the compression of its EV/S ratio to significantly below average may serve as a floor for the shares.
 For readers looking for a potential investment homerun from this point, I believe that SentinelOne has that potential.

 While of course it isn’t necessary to become an expert in all things SentinelOne to invest in the shares, and I certainly don't suggest I am such an expert, I think an understanding of the offering can build conviction on the part of investors.
 And conviction is going to be necessary, I believe in order to weather through the volatility of these shares as well as the almost daily sentiment reversals on the part of the market.